 Setting realistic expectations about what AI can do is also essential to avoid client dissatisfaction.

-While integrating Artificial Intelligence into legal practices presents various challenges, it is a path worth taking.
-By taking on routine tasks, AI does the research and analytics heavy lifting while allowing lawyers to focus on the more complicated aspects of their practice, such as strategy and client relationships.
+While integrating artificial intelligence into legal practices presents some challenges, it is a path worth taking.
+Legal and AI are two fields that complement each other rather well.
+AI does the research and analytics heavy lifting while lawyers focus on the more complicated aspects of their practice, such as strategy and client relationships.